wimvanderbauwhede/raku-examples/advent-2023-stack-computing-raku.md

     6 4 3 ADD MUL
 ```

 This should be self-explanatory: it is called postfix, stack-based or reverse Polish notation.
 In infix notation, that is `6*(4+3)`.
 In prefix notation, it's `MUL(6, ADD(4,3))`.
-The integer literals are pushed on a stack, and the operations pop however many arguments they need from the stack an push the result.
+The integer literals are pushed on a stack, and the primitive operations `ADD` and `MUL` pop the arguments they need off the stack an push the result.

 ## The mighty `∘` operator, part I: definition